netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

-Shipping methods
+Shipping Methods
 ----------------

 After `installing the module`_, log in to your Magento® admin panel and navigate here:

 ::

-    Configuration -> Sales -> Shipping methods -> DHL Express
+    Configuration -> Sales -> Shipping Methods -> DHL Express

 Set the following configuration:

-General settings
+General Settings
 ~~~~~~~~~~~~~~~~

 * *Enabled*: Activate this to use the module and display DHL Express live rates in the checkout.
 * *Applicable Countries*: Select if you want to limit the allowed destination
   countries based on the Magento® default configuration, or by setting a custom list in
   the box *Allow for Specific Countries* below.
-* *Logging*: Activate this to write messages to the log file in ``var/log``.
+* *Logging*: Activate this to write messages to the log files in ``var/log``.
 Select the
   *Logging level* via the options below:

   * *Errors*: Only serious errors will be logged.